 Laws enacted by the New York State Legislature and administrative regulations applicable to State University of New York may be found in McKinney's Consolidated Laws of New York.
-The SUNY Board of Trustees (http://www.suny.edu/about/leadership/board-of-trustees/) website contains Policies of the Board of Trustees.
+The SUNY Board of Trustees website contains Policies of the Board of Trustees.
 The code of ethics for state employees is outlined in Public Officers Law § 74.
-Code of ethics. (http://www.suny.edu/media/suny/content-assets/documents/boardoftrustees/BOT-Public-Officers-Law-74.pdf).
+Code of ethics.

-110.02 BOARD OF TRUSTEES
+110.02 Board of Trustees

-The State University of New York and SUNY Cortland, as one of the University Colleges of SUNY, are governed by a board of trustees of 15 members appointed by the governor.
+The State University of New York and SUNY Cortland, as one of the University Colleges of SUNY, are governed by a board of trustees (BoT) appointed by the governor.
 All local campus governance policies and procedures must fall within the framework of the policies of the board of trustees.